coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 ### CNCLI

-If you use Andrew Westberg's [CNCLI](https://github.com/cardano-community/cncli) command line utilities, then upgrade to the latest version if a newer version is available.
+If you use [CNCLI](https://github.com/cardano-community/cncli) command line utilities developed by the Cardano Community, then upgrade to the latest version if a newer version is available.

 {% hint style="danger" %}
-Do not confuse Andrew Westberg's CNCLI utilities with the [`cncli.sh`](https://cardano-community.github.io/guild-operators/Scripts/cncli/) companion script for stake pool operators maintained by [Guild Operators](https://cardano-community.github.io/guild-operators/).
+Do not confuse the Cardano Community's CNCLI utilities with the [`cncli.sh`](https://cardano-community.github.io/guild-operators/Scripts/cncli/) companion script for stake pool operators maintained by [Guild Operators](https://cardano-community.github.io/guild-operators/).
 {% endhint %}

-**To upgrade Andrew Westberg's CNCLI binary:**
+**To upgrade the Cardano Community's CNCLI binary:**

 1. In a terminal window, type the following commands:
 ```bash